radix-io-archived/aesop/src/aesop/parser/README.txt

 3) Set up Aesop:
 ./maint/hs/setup-aesop

+On a given workstation OS installation, steps 1) and 2) are applied only once.
+Step 3) is applied for each working directory.

 On systems without Haskell binary packages (ghc), you'll need to do:

 * Download/Build/Install ghc from http://www.haskell.org/ghc/